-Last month, I went to a funeral.
-The woman who died was the mother of a couple who are friends of mine.
-I say she was THEIR mother because even though she was Brian’s Mom, Stephi thought of her, treated her, and loved her as her own.
-I only got to know Jean in the past few years, but at 91 she was amazing—spiritual, kind, funny, active and interesting.
-She had a long life and she blessed many along the way.
+Last week, I attended Jean’s funeral.
+She was the mother of a couple—my friends Brian and Stephi.
+She was their mother because even though she was Brian’s Mom, Stephi loved her as her own.
+I’d only known Jean for a few years, but at 91, she was amazing—spiritual, kind, and engaging.
+She had a long life and blessed many along the way.

 The beginning of life.

 We often live like we have all the time in the world.